 - In a clean bowl, whisk the egg white for about 30 seconds until it’s frothy, and any egg white clumps have been broken up.

-- Stir the egg white into the granola.
+- Stir the egg white into the oat mixture.

 - Spread the granola onto a parchment paper-lined sheet pan and bake for 40 minutes.
-If you would like a looser, more evenly toasted granola, stir the granola halfway through baking.
+If you would like a looser, more evenly toasted granola, stir everything around halfway through baking.
 For more clusters, leave the granola to bake for 40 minutes undisturbed.

 - Let the granola cool completely on the pan, then break into clusters.
 Enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.

 Post updated with photos, writing, tips, and recipe in August 2018.
 Originally published January 2012.